-The Nonisothermal Reacting Turbulent Flow, k- ε Interface
+The Nonisothermal Reacting Turbulent Flow, k-& Interface

-The Nonisothermal Reacting Turbulent Flow, k- ε (\approx) multiphysics interface is used to simulate flow in the turbulent regime, heat transfer, and species transport and in a gas or liquid.
+The Nonisothermal Reacting Turbulent Flow, k- ε (\approx) multiphysics interface is used to simulate flow in the turbulent regime, heat transfer, and species transport and in a gas or liquid moving either in a free flow or through the interstices of a porous medium.
 This interface requires a license for either the CFD Module or the Heat Transfer Module.